Guided Wildlife Walks

 On the Narrows being shown how to identify immature gulls

 What you will see varies widely depending on the time of year, but there are plenty of regular staples like the acrobatic Choughs, and large numbers of Grey Seals loafing on the rocks in Henllwyn.
-Spring sees the first wildflowers in bloom, and a good chance of migrant birds (too many potential species to mention!) alongside those breeding on the island, which include Wheatears, Stonechats, Peregrines and Ravens.
-Summer sees the meadows in full bloom, with Butterflies like Green-veined White and Small Copper on the wing as will as uncommon plants include Small Adder’s-tongue Fern, Sharp Rush and Western Clover.
+Spring sees the first wild flowers in bloom, and a good chance of migrant birds (too many potential species to mention!) alongside those breeding on the island, which include Wheatears, Stonechats, Peregrines and Ravens.
+Summer sees the meadows in full bloom, with Butterflies like Green-veined Whites and Small Coppers on the wing as well as uncommon plants including Small Adder’s-tongue Fern, Sharp Rush and Western Clover.

-By autumn and the main focus is again on birds, although the beautiful orchid Autumn Lady’s-tresses can sometimes bloom in spectacular numbers in August and early September.
-Migration is in full swing by late September, with a good chance of arrivals of migrant Warblers (mainly in August-September) like Willow Warblers, Blackcaps and Whitethroats, or Finches and Thrushes (mainly in October) like Siskins, Chaffinches and Redwings.
+By autumn the main focus is again on birds, however the beautiful Autumn Lady’s-tresses orchid can sometimes bloom in spectacular numbers in August and early September.
+Migration is in full swing by September, with a good chance of arrivals of migrant warblers like Willow Warblers, Blackcaps and Whitethroats, or finches and thrushes in October like Siskins, Chaffinches and Redwings.
 The list of species we could potentially see is vast, and no two days are alike!
-Occasionally rare birds like Black-browed Albatross, Citrine Wagtail and Western Bonelli’s Warbler have all been seen in recent years, with the last two years in particular producing record numbers of “drift migrants” such as Yellow-browed and Icterine Warblers.
+Occasionally rare birds like Black-browed Albatross, Citrine Wagtail and Western Bonelli’s Warbler have all been seen in recent years, with some years producing record numbers of “drift migrants” such as Yellow-browed and Icterine Warblers.
 The chance of seeing a scarcity, or even a major rarity, is higher in September and October than at any other time of year.

 Alongside all this excitement, there’s much unique and under-appreciated fauna on the island, such as the rare Golden-hair Lichen.
-Bardsey is a good spot to find cetaceans, with Harbour Porpoises frequent throughout the year, Risso’s Dolphins frequently recorded in late summer/early autumn and annual but irregular reports of Common Dolphin.
+Bardsey is a good spot to find cetaceans, with Risso’s Dolphins frequently recorded in late summer/early autumn and annual but irregular reports of Common Dolphin, and occasionally Harbour Porpoises.
 Even Minke and Killer Whales have been seen offshore in recent years!

-From April to August, Bardsey is home to one of the largest colonies of Manx Shearwater in the world with a staggering 21,000 pairs nesting here.
-Ringing studies taking part on the island have recorded the presence of one Shearwater at least 54 years of age, at the time it was last trapped in 2008 it was the oldest wild bird currently known to science!
-This elegant, oceanic species can often be seen out to sea during the day, riding the wind and banking over waves while its wingtips almost clip the surf (hence the family name “Shearwater”).
-They only visit Bardsey itself after dark, when the cackling, almost demonic cries of up to 42,000 Shearwaters resonate across the island.
+From April to August, Bardsey is home to one of the largest colonies of Manx Shearwaters in the world with a staggering 26-30,000 pairs nesting.
+Ringing studies on Bardsey have recorded the presence of one Shearwater at least 54 years of age, at the time it was last trapped in 2008 it was the oldest living wild bird known to science and entered the Guinness Book of Records!
+This elegant, oceanic species can often be seen out to sea during the day, riding the wind and banking over waves while it's wingtips almost clip the surf (hence the family name 'Shearwater').
+They only visit the land after dark, when the cries of over 50,000 Shearwaters resonate across the island.

-guests waiting for the first shearwaters to arrive
+Guests waiting for the first shearwaters to arrive at night

-Joining the Bird Observatory staff for a night walk (once a week - but not round the FULL MOON weeks), you will be able to get up close and personal with this mysterious and charismatic species, as they utilise the cover of darkness to visit their burrows and their chicks.
+Joining the Bird Observatory staff for a night walk (run twice a month, the week before and week of the new moon), you will be able to get up close and personal with this mysterious and charismatic species, as they utilise the cover of darkness to visit their burrows and their chicks.
 Shearwaters, for all their elegance on the open oceans, are remarkably cumbersome on land.
 This means that, with a careful and responsible approach, it is possible to get fantastic views of them, and a very rare insight into the lives of one of Britain’s most secretive breeding birds.

 Guest holding a shearwater